Ghylio/Polymarket_modeltest/README.md

 Lowering thresholds increases coverage but risks stale/illiquid fills; tightening them improves execution quality at the cost of fewer opportunities.
 Skip reasons are logged to aid tuning.

+Structural arbitrage evaluations add a depth-robustness gate to reduce partial fills: each leg must show sufficient size not only at the best ask but also within a small adverse price band (configurable tick/price buffer).
+Opportunities are sized off the minimum robust depth across legs, and skips are logged when depth within the band is insufficient.
+Tune the `structural_arb.depth_robustness_*` settings in `config/trading_bot_config.yaml` to adjust the tolerance.

 ## Output

 The system provides: